vzhou842/victorzhou.com/content/posts/2019-06-14-keras-neural-network.md

 ### Tuning Hyperparameters

-A good hyperparameters to start with is the learning rate for the [Adam](https://keras.io/optimizers/#adam) optimizer.
+A good hyperparameter to start with is the learning rate for the [Adam](https://keras.io/optimizers/#adam) optimizer.
 What happens when you increase or decrease it?

 ```python
 from keras.optimizers import Adam # highlight-line